* GET FREE SHIPPING ON ORDERS $50 OR MORE! *

 May have some allopathic properties, so it is best to allow 2-3 weeks between incorporating and seeding of small-seeded crops.
 This selected hardy strain is widely adapted and withstands all but severe winters if sown in late summer or fall.

 Iron and clay cowpeas can be used in one of three ways.
 They can be eaten, nitrogen fixation or as fodder for animals.
 Southern favorite.
-Bushy 2-3 feet plants bear prolifically.
-6-9 inch pods with large, creamy-white seeds, 18-20 seeds/pod, easy to shell.
+Bushy 2 to 3 feet plants bear prolifically.
+6 to 9 inch pods with large, creamy-white seeds, 18 to 20 seeds per pod, easy to shell.
 Unusually, seeds have a taste between English peas and cowpeas when fresh.
 A great cover crop for warm weather and Southern growers.
 Grown much like soybeans.
-Frost sensitive, but fast growing to 2 1/2 feet in warm/hot weather.
+Frost sensitive, but fast growing to 2 and 1/2 feet in warm/hot weather.
 Sow mid-spring once soil has warmed.
-Drill at 25-50 pound per acre or broadcast up to 120 pound per acre, 1/2 to 1 inch deep.
+Drill at 25 to 50 pound per acre or broadcast up to 120 pound per acre, 1/2 to 1 inch deep.
 Relatively long taproots help withstand drought.
 Cowpeas are not tolerant of high weed pressure or wet soils and will perform poorly in these conditions.
 If planted thickly, they will smother out weeds.
 Cowpeas can also be used for under-seeding in spring crops and tilled under prior to fall-planted crops.
 They can produce as much as 315 pound per acre nitrogen, although 130 pound per acre is more typical.
 High organic matter production.
 They can also be used as fodder for animals.

 Iron and Clay Cover Crop (Green) Open Pollinated One Ounce Package

 Fast growing control for nematodes and soil fungi.
-Produces 4-5 tons of organic matter per acre.
+Produces 4 to 5 tons of organic matter per acre.
 Mow before plants set seed and incorporate into the soil immediately to have the best effect on these soil pests.
 With proper management, this crop may be used as an organic replacement for methyl bromide.
-Sow at 15-20 lb./acre.
+Sow at 15 to 20 pounds per acre.
 Blue label/Certified seed.